 While you may have heard of Lemon Curd, Lime Curd is less well known.

 But trust me when I tell you that this Lime Curd is far from forgettable.

-This lime curd is creamy, sweet and citrusy, with just the right amount of tartness.
-It is absolutely fabulous on a fresh scone or muffin or can be used as a delicious tart filling topped with fresh whipped cream.
+Creamy, sweet and citrusy, with just the right amount of tartness, it is absolutely fabulous on a fresh scone or muffin or can be used as a delicious tart filling topped with fresh whipped cream.

 Fruit curd is a dessert spread and topping originating in England.
-It is typically made with citrus fruits, though there are many other varieties.
 It combines fresh fruit juice, eggs, butter and sugar which are cooked together until thick and then cooled.
 Traditionally it was served with scones and clotted cream at afternoon tea.

 Curds are different from other custards or pie fillings in that they contain a larger percentage of fruit juice and zest giving them a bold, assertive, and sometimes sharp flavor.

 - Citrus Zester or Grater: This Oxo Goodgrips Zester is my favorite.
 It really finely zests citrus which is exactly what you want for this recipe.

 - Citrus Squeezer (optional): I love my Oxo Citrus Squeezer.
 You can buy it on Amazon and it gets every ounce of juice from my limes and lemons.
 If you don't have one just use your hand to squeeze the limes, but be sure to catch any seeds.